Pilot-Hestia-001/Pilot_Hestia-/README.md

 - Email: elijah@projecthestia.org
 - LinkedIn: linkedin.com/in/elijah-hawes-a3973b219

-This property is owned by Project HESTIA© 2025
+This Website/Application is owned by Project HESTIA© 2025